lambda-snail/Kvitter/README.md

     + Users can edit basic details of their profile.
     + Users can upload a profile picture.

-- Posting content to the feed
+- Posting content to the flow
     + The page is refreshed when the user creates a post.
     + Posts link to profile details page.

-- Viewing the feeds of other users ("world feed")
+- Viewing the feeds of other users ("world flow")
     + Only posts that are actually visible on the screen are fetched from DB and rendered.

+- Connecting with other users
+    + Users can now connect with each other by pressing the "add" button on another user's profile page.

+- Viewing the posts made by friends only ("friend flow")
+    + If you want to see what your friends are doing you can navigate to the special flow dedicated to your friends.

 ### If I have more time: